 Execution would be extremely complicated.
 It would require significant preplanning, as well as continuous cooperation, communication and synchronization from at least 10 different teams — dozens of people — including surgery, anesthesiology, nephrology, hepatology, immunology, pharmacists, infectious disease specialists, critical care dialysis teams, the blood bank and the intensive care unit.

-“It all kind of felt like a Hail Mary pass,” says Dr. Sundaram.
 “After umpteen meetings with frank discussions with everyone on every team about every kind of if-then scenario, we still were not sure if our plan was actually going to work.
-But it was this or nothing.”
+But it was this or nothing,” says Dr. Sundaram.

 Performing the complex double transplant surgery